vinayrana007/apptest2/README.md

 1. You should have Docker and GIT installed on your laptop/desktop/VM.

-## Pull the Docker Image from DockerHub registry.
+## Pull the Docker Image from DockerHub registry & Run container.
 1. To pull the docker image run "docker pull vinayrana007/apptest2:stable"
-2. To run the docker container in the background type "docker run -p 3000:3000 -d vinayrana007/apptest2:stable"
+2. To run the docker container in the background type "docker run -itd -p 3000:3000 --name apptest2 vinayrana007/apptest2:stable"